duckpunch/godash/README.md

 ## Why Godash?

-Godash provides the "primitives" for Go manipulations necessary for creating UIs that go beyond a simple SGF player.
-You can mix and match the functions provided to create whatever wacky UI you want without having to reinvent the wheel every time.
+Godash provides the "primitives" for Go necessary for creating UIs that go beyond a simple SGF player.
+You can create whatever UI you want without having to reinvent the wheel every time.

-Godash also strives to keep a clean and simple API so that new functionality can be easily extended.

 Check out the [documentation][godash-docs] to see what Godash provides.